gzaripov/system-analysis-course/README.md

 - _No scaling issues_.
 Service load is really small, we can easyly grow 100x times and still live with monolith here 😮
 - _Service is small_.
 There won't be problem to deploy it, and in case if there will – we can move it to microservice
 - _Big overhead_.
 Microservices are commonly used to create large-scale and complicated services.
 They comes with a lot of issues to handle, lets defer this solution for a while.
+- _Don't start with services with distributed transactions_, the platform might be closed in a couple of months its more important too start

 ### Components
 Lets start with high-level overview of components